Economy of Tuvalu

 The Tuvalu Trust Fund was established in 1987 by the United Kingdom, Australia and New Zealand to help supplement national deficits, underpin economic development, and help the nation achieve greater financial autonomy.
 The Fund has contributed roughly A$79 million, 15% of the annual government budget each year since 1990.
 With a capital value of about 2.5 times GDP, the Trust Fund provides an important cushion for Tuvalu's volatile income sources from fishing and royalties from the sale of the .tv domain.

+Tuvalu joined the International Monetary Fund (IMF) on 24 June 2010.
 World Bank Statistics outline that in 2010 Tuvalu produced a bottom-tier ranking Gross Domestic Product of $31,350,804 and Gross National Income of $4,760, compared to other Pacific SIDS states such as Kiribati at $2,010 and the Marshall Islands at $3,640.
-Fishing licensing agreements with Taiwan, Japan, South Korea, New Zealand and the United States generated an income of A$9 million in 2009.
-In 2013 revenue from fishing licenses doubled to more than 45% of GDP.

-A large proportion of national income comes from the employment of 15% of adult male Tuvaluans overseas in the maritime industry.
-The value of these remittances was valued at A$4 million (est. 2006) and on average accounts for 10% of GDP.
-A UN Report makes reference to the fact that these revenue streams are vulnerable to macroeconomic change while the national budget remains heavily subsidised through international aid and funding schemes such as the Tuvalu Trust Fund with a strong reliance on the importation of food, which was estimated at $15.5 million 2007.